 for the enjoyment of its existence on earth”

-GEF Family is defined as GEF Secretariat, GEF Council, GEF Agencies, Trustees, Political and Operational Focal Points and the GEF NGO Network
+GEF Family is defined as GEF Secretariat, GEF Council, GEF Agencies, Trustees, Political and Operational Focal Points and the GEF-CSO Network